Easy Roasted Italian Long Hot Peppers

 Serving Suggestions

-- As part of a vegetable antipasti with marinated zucchini and eggplant caponata with crusty fresh Italian bread.
+Enjoy these peppers as part of a vegetable antipasti with marinated zucchini, beef carpaccio and eggplant caponata with crusty fresh Italian bread.

 Italian long hot peppers can vary quite a bit in their spiciness, ranking anywhere from 100 to 1,000 Scoville Heat Units, similar to a jalapeño.
 I have found that long hots purchased at the grocery store tend to be milder than long hots from the farmers market during peak season (late summer), but that's just my personal experience.
 It's generally a crap-shoot.